Inflatable Boarder is reader-supported and may earn a commission when you buy through links on our site. Learn more

-Stand Up Paddleboarding is an incredibly fun way to recreate on the water with your whole family.
-Often we can paddle with young children with us right on the front of our all-around inflatable SUPs.
-But, as kids get a little older, a little bigger, and a little more independent there comes a time where everyone is going to have even more fun when the kids get to graduate to their own paddleboards.
+Stand Up Paddle Boarding is an incredibly fun way to recreate with your whole family on the water.
+Often, we can paddle with young children with us right on the front of our all-around inflatable SUPs.
+But as kids get a little older, a little bigger, and a little more independent, there comes a time when everyone is going to have even more fun when the kids graduate to their own paddle boards.

 For many kids, a full-size all-around iSUP is just too big to be able to reasonably paddle.
-The extra length and width of these boards make them harder for kids to maneuver, harder for them to paddle straight, and harder for them to carry to the water and get inflated.
+The extra length and width of these boards make them harder for kids to maneuver, to paddle straight, and to carry to the water and get inflated.

-Luckily, there are a variety of iSUPs on the market that are made just for kids!
-These boards are not only shorter and narrower, but also thinner.
-This makes them easier to carry, easier to inflate, and easier to use on the water.
+Luckily, there are a variety of iSUPs on the market made just for kids!
+These boards are not only shorter and narrower but also thinner.
+This makes them easier to carry, inflate, and use on the water.

-When choosing a kid’s paddleboard, there are a few things to keep in mind.
-Many of the basics of choosing a paddleboard are the same – you want to consider and balance sizing, construction, and cost.
-With a Kid’s board you also want to think about room to grow with your little one, and (as the third child myself) whether or not there are more kids coming up the line to use the board after!
+When choosing the best paddle boards for kids, there are a few things to keep in mind.
+Many basics of choosing a paddle board are the same – you must consider and balance sizing, construction, and cost.
+With a kid’s board, you also want to think about room to grow with your little one and (as the third child myself) whether or not there are more kids coming up the line to use the board afterward!

 Below is a list of our favorite kid’s iSUPs and why we like them.
-We started with the basics like size and construction, but then also considered the board’s “growability,” and of course, sought the input of younger paddlers using these boards.
+We started with the basics like size and construction but also considered the board’s “growability” and, of course, sought the input of younger paddlers using these boards.

 section-hd | Top-Rated Paddleboards for Kids |